 With the default system, the first stand within a laboratory requires three reference tests for initial non-reference testing qualification.
 These reference tests are run consecutively, before non-references, and may include precision study oils as well as reference oils.
 Calibration status is not judged until the final reference test in the consecutive string is complete.

 In order to remain qualified for non-reference oil testing, a test stand shall begin a reference oil test after no more than 18 valid non-reference oil tests in the stand or no later than 15 months following the completion of the stand’s previous qualifying reference oil test, whichever comes first.
-If more than 15 valid non-reference oil tests or more than 12 months are allowed, then the laboratory is required to run 1 acceptable reference per six month interval.
+If more than 15 valid non-reference oil tests or more than 12 months are allowed in the standard reference period, then the laboratory is required to run 1 acceptable reference per six month interval.
 The time limits could be decreased if appropriate by the Surveillance Panel.
 These intervals might be reduced or increased as a function of monitoring.
+If reference period extensions push intervals over the 15 tests or 12 months limits, the requirement to run 1 acceptable reference per six month interval is not invoked.

 If two references are declared operationally invalid during the attempt to calibrate an existing stand, increases to the reference interval that would otherwise apply, will not occur in this situation.